Deploying and uninstalling the Coro Agent via Atera

 Copied

-$url = "Please add Coro installation URL here and don't delete the quotes"
+$url = "Add the Coro installation URL obtained from Coro Workspace here.
+Do not delete the quotes"

 #Display OS version